George Alexander Hamilton: MP and civil servant

 On 10 February 1843, on the occurrence of a chance vacancy, he was returned by Dublin University, which constituency he represented without intermission until February 1859.
 To him was mainly due the formation of the Conservative Society for Ireland, which formed the rallying point for the Irish Conservative Party after the passing of the Reform Bill.
 On 2 June 1845 he spoke on the subject of the 'godless college bill', as the measure which became the Queen's Colleges (Ireland) Act 1845 was popularly known, due to the fact that the three colleges it created could not give instruction in theology.
 Another speech of 21 August 1848 was printed with the title of Education in Ireland.
 Report of Speech in the House of Commons on Mr. Hamilton's motion on above subject, 1848.
 On 21 June 1849 his proposal for an alteration in education in Ireland so as to make it acceptable to the Protestant clergy was lost by 162 to 102 votes.
 He held the financial secretaryship of the treasury under Lord Derby's administration from March to December 1852, and again on the return of the conservatives to power from March 1858 to January 1859.
 At this latter date, he was appointed Permanent Secretary of the Treasury.
 He was sworn a member of the Privy Council of the United Kingdom on 7 August 1869, and in the following year was named one of the Commissioners of the Church Temporalities in Ireland.
 He was a magistrate and Deputy-Lieutenant for County Dublin, and an LL.D. of Dublin University.

+From 1870 until his death, he served on a Commission of Inquiry into the King's Inns, Dublin.